oamg/leapp-repository/docs/source/contrib-and-devel-guidelines.md

 its standard library.
 This function exposes a simple interface and ensures that the calls are properly logged into the (pre)upgrade logs.
-Calling the function might raise `CalledProcessError` (if the command exits with nonzero exit code; this behavour can be disabled).
+Calling the function might raise `CalledProcessError` (if the command exits with nonzero exit code; this behaviour can be disabled).
 Calling the function can also rise `OSError`, if the binary is not present, or if the file is not executable at all.
 The `CalledProcessError` needs to be always handled.
 Handling `OSError` is not required, given that the command is guaranteed to exist and be executable.

 ## Commits and pull requests
-When your pull-request is ready to be reviewed, every commit needs to include a title and a body contining a description of the change---what problem is being solved and how.
+When your pull-request is ready to be reviewed, every commit needs to include a titale and a body continuing a description of the change---what problem is being solved and how.
 The end of the commit body should contain Jira issue number (if applicable), GitHub issue that is being fixed, etc.:
 ```
   .... description ....
   Jira-ref: <ticket-number>
 ```

-The granularity of commits depends strongly on the probem being solved.
+The granularity of commits depends strongly on the problem being solved.
 However, a large number of small commits is typically undesired.
 If possible, aim a Git history such that commits can be reverted individually, without requiring reverting numerous other dependent commits in order to get the `main` branch into a working state.